petrfaltus/ms-sql-server-connection-source-codes/README.md

 - `02-run.cmd` - runs the built Java archive (JAR)
 - `03-clean.cmd` - cleans the Maven project

+#### 4.2.
+Gradle Build Tool
+- install [Gradle Build Tool] on your computer
+- add the Gradle directory (where the batch `gradle.bat` locates) to the OS environment `%PATH%` variable

+The subdirectory `java-gradle` contains prepared Windows batches:
+- `01-build.cmd` - cleans, compiles and builds the Gradle project
+- `02-run.cmd` - runs the built Java archive (JAR)
+- `03-clean.cmd` - cleans the Gradle project

 ## Versions
 Now in August 2020 I have the computer with **Windows 10 Pro 64bit**, **12GB RAM** and available **50GB free HDD space**